ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/create-your-store.md

 # Creating your store

-The heart of the Typescript integration with Easy Peasy are the typing definitions you define to represent your [store's](/docs/api/store) model.
+The heart of the TypeScript integration with Easy Peasy are the typing definitions you define to represent your [store's](/docs/api/store) model.
 This typing information can then be used by the various Easy Peasy APIs to provide you with assertions, code completions, etc.

 For this tutorial we will create a model consisting of two slices; todos and an audit log.